 - Give you techniques for changing all areas of your life, beliefs, fears, and attitudes that have limited your ability to be truly happy.

 - Show you that you can create positive desires, wishes, preferences, goals, and values as well as change your negative limiting beliefs.

-- Show you how to „take control“ in an uncontrolled world, and experience happiness under difficult and „impossible“ conditions.
+- Show you how to „take control“ in an open world, and experience happiness under difficult and „impossible“ conditions.

-- Illustrate ways, to be honest, and to become the person you like to be with.
+- Illustrate ways, to be honest, and to become the person you like to be.